BharathKumarReddy2103/DevOps/Day-09/Does Joining a DevOps and Cloud Course Guarantee a Job?.md

 ## 📌 The Harsh Truth: Courses Alone Don’t Get You Jobs

-Over the last 10 years, I've been asked countless times:
+Over the last couple of years, I've been asked countless times:

 * “How do I enter IT?”
 * “I want a high package but with low effort.”